Kelso (NSW)

 Health performance in Kelso is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Kelso faces significant health challenges, as indicated by AreaSearch's assessment.
+Kelso faces significant health challenges according to AreaSearch's assessment.

 Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
-Private health cover is more prevalent in Kelso compared to the average SA2 area, with approximately 52% of the total population (~5,882 people) having it.
-The most common medical conditions are asthma and mental health issues, affecting 10.5% and 9.4% of residents respectively.
-However, 63.9% of Kelso residents report being completely clear of medical ailments, compared to 63.3% across Rest of NSW.
-Working-age population health challenges include elevated chronic condition rates.
-Kelso has 16.6% of residents aged 65 and over (1,864 people), lower than the 23.4% in Rest of NSW.
-Health outcomes among seniors present notable challenges, with national rankings higher than those of the general population.
+Private health cover is more prevalent in Kelso at approximately 52% of the total population (~5,882 people), compared to the average SA2 area.
+The most common medical conditions are asthma (10.5%) and mental health issues (9.4%).
+A total of 63.9% of residents report being completely clear of medical ailments, slightly higher than Regional NSW's 63.3%.
+Working-age population faces notable health challenges with elevated chronic condition rates.
+Kelso has 16.7% of residents aged 65 and over (1,875 people), lower than Regional NSW's 23.4%.
+Health outcomes among seniors present some challenges, ranking higher than the general population nationally.

 Frequently Asked Questions - Health